daneb/ClipWizard/PROJECT_PLAN.md

 This document outlines the development roadmap, architecture, and implementation details for ClipWizard, a macOS clipboard manager with advanced sanitization capabilities.

+## Current Status

+Currently, the project has completed Phases 1 and 2, and has made significant progress on Phase 3 features:

+- ✅ Core clipboard monitoring functionality
+- ✅ Menu bar integration and UI
+- ✅ Sanitization rules engine
+- ✅ Keyboard shortcut support
+- ✅ Launch-at-login functionality
+- ✅ UI improvements for layout and usability

+The app is functional and can be used for its primary purposes of clipboard monitoring and sanitization.

 ## Project Overview

 ClipWizard is designed to serve as a powerful clipboard management tool for macOS users, particularly engineers and developers who frequently work with sensitive information.
 The app monitors clipboard activity, maintains a history of copied items, and provides tools to automatically sanitize sensitive data.